Nebraska Water Quality at a Glance

 Nitrate Contamination

-Health Effects: Linked to methemoglobinemia (blue baby syndrome) in infants, potential increased risk of pediatric cancers, colorectal cancer, thyroid disease, and pregnancy complications including birth defects
+Health Effects: Linked to methemoglobinemia (blue baby syndrome) in infants; associated with paediatric cancers, colorectal cancer, thyroid disease, and pregnancy complications including birth defects.
+Nebraska has the highest paediatric cancer rate of any state west of Pennsylvania — a correlation under active investigation by University of Nebraska Medical Center researchers

 PFAS “Forever Chemicals”

-Source: Industrial manufacturing, firefighting foam at military installations including Offutt Air Force Base, agricultural applications, and consumer products including non-stick cookware and stain-resistant materials
+Source: Industrial manufacturing, firefighting foam (AFFF) at military installations including Offutt Air Force Base and the Nebraska Air National Guard Base, agricultural applications, and consumer products including non-stick cookware and stain-resistant materials

 Please read – our information